WLUK-TV: Retransmission controversies

-Until April 2008, WLUK's high definition signal was only available over-the-air as the station had maintained edicts going back to its ownership under Emmis not to allow local cable or satellite providers to broadcast its digital signal without paid retransmission consent.
+Until April 2008, WLUK's high definition signal was only available over the air as the station had maintained edicts going back to its ownership under Emmis not to allow local cable or satellite providers to carry its digital signal without paid retransmission consent.
 LIN TV continued to apply this policy after its purchase of the Emmis stations and eventually extended it further to the remainder of its existing stations.
 Station officials kept their stance against local pay television providers defending the station's stance on WLUK's website and in on-air promotions.
 The first provider to carry WLUK-DT was Dish Network as part of a March 13, 2008, carriage agreement with LIN TV.
 Originally, the signal was to be added in May 2008, but Dish began offering HD feeds of the Green Bay stations early on April 16, surprised viewers with WLUK carried on channel 5163.
 DirecTV followed on June 8.

 With retransmission agreements firmed up with the satellite providers, LIN TV began to pursue the market's major cable providers for new deals.
 Charter was the first to be affected with its carriage agreement with WLUK expiring on July 1.
 By June 11, Charter and LIN reached a new agreement under undisclosed terms and WLUK-DT began to be carried on digital channel 611 shortly thereafter; AT&T U-verse struck an agreement to carry the digital signal on June 30, 2008, while Comcast's Manitowoc system offered compensation to carry WLUK-DT on June 12 on digital channel 234.
 This left Time Warner Cable as the lone holdout in the area to carry the HD feed as the provider and LIN TV had not come to an agreement nationally.